Defence Section, Australian High Commission, Kuala Lumpur

 The Defence Section's role is to represent the Australian Chief of Defence Force, Secretary of Defence and all members of the Australian Defence Community, in Malaysia.
 This is carried out by effecting good working relationships and liaison with all branches of the Malaysian Ministry of Defence and the Malaysian Armed Forces.

-This role is carried out primarily through the Defence Adviser, Group Captain Gretchen Fryar and Assistant Defence Adviser, Commander Doug Griffiths.
+This role is carried out primarily through the Defence Adviser, Colonel Brandon Wood and Assistant Defence Adviser, Wing Commander Michael Edwards.

 The relationship is maintained through the multi-lateral Five Power Defence Arrangements (FPDA) and the bi-lateral Malaysian Australian Joint Defence Program (MAJDP).